 - Aggreko’s acquisition of Crestchic, via it’s financial sponsors Carson Private Capital, through a £122m public-to-private leveraged buyout

 The Industrial manufacturing industry will likely continue to see a steady flow of deals activity through 2023 with more of a strategic focus.
 We're likely to see deals look to improve supply chain resilience, or to divest of non-core assets.
 We also anticipate private equity-backed businesses to take advantage of wider economic uncertainty to acquire good-quality industrial assets at good value.

 Restructuring activity within industrial manufacturing has remained very high for a number of quarters.
 In particular, inflationary cost pressure increases, notably energy and raw materials, have impacted on profitability.
 The sector also continues to face skills shortages in many areas, which has been made further acute by the reduction in availability of skilled non-UK labour.

 Deals activity in Industrial Manufacturing

 Find Your Expert

-Kenny McKay is Interpath Sector Leader for Industrials, which includes Industrial Manufacturing as one of three core segments.
+Kenny McKay is Head of Industrials Cluster, which includes Industrial Manufacturing as one of three core segments.
+Kenny leads our approach to the Industrial Manufacturing sector nationally.
 For a full list of our senior people with experience in this sector use the button below.Our senior team